ppy/osu-wiki/wiki/Tournaments/oPHN/2023_mania/en.md

 - For maximal accountability on the PHNM2023 staff, each match will have a primary referee and a backup referee.
 That way, we will assure you that there will be someone present to handle your tournament match.
 - If both players arrive on time, tournament proceedings will begin promptly at the start time of the match, no earlier and no later.
 - Take care of any responsibilities you may have immediately before and/or after the match, for we will be running on a fixed schedule.
-- If your match starts in less than 5 minutes and you have not been invited to your corresponding multiplayer room, notify any Tournament Staff member who is online on Discord or in-game that you are a player in PHNM2023 and you currently do not have an invitation to your match.
+- If your match starts in less than 5 minutes and you have not been invited to your corresponding multiplayer room, notify any tournament staff member who is online on Discord or in-game that you are a player in PHNM2023 and you currently do not have an invitation to your match.
 They will ameliorate the situation by notifying the designated referees for your match to give you an invitation to your corresponding multiplayer room.

 **It is our right as tournament staff to expect that you will arrive for your matches before your expected time.**

 - Players will be given a ten (10) minute grace period after the match start time to enter their room; if they have not entered by this point.
 The match will be forfeited and the player that has arrived will win by default.
 However, exceptions will be given to players who were late due to the negligence of the PHNM2023 staff.
-- In the extreme circumstance where both players did not show up, the player with the higher group stage seed in the match-up will advance automatically.
-In the Post-Qualification stage the player with the higher qualifier seed in the match-up will advance automatically
+- In the extreme circumstance where both players did not show up, the player with the higher seed in the match-up will advance automatically.

 **It is your privilege as a player and tournament entrant to have an opinion about the content/structure used in the tournament.**

 - You are experiencing this event as a competitor, and every choice made in the process directly affects how you will progress in the tournament.
-- If you dislike something, you are allowed to state your concerns -- however, do so reasonably.
+- If you dislike something, you are allowed to state your concerns, however, do so reasonably.
 Speaking in absolutes or a matter-of-fact tone is the fastest way for an argument to start, especially over an opinionated statement.
 Keep in mind that some of your fellow competitors and other users on this website will have content that will inevitably be used in the tournament, and it is best advised that you make it clear that it is your opinion so as to not be hurtful.

 **It is our right as the PHNM2023 staff to reprimand users for intolerable behavior.**

 - PHNM2023 staff will have sole discretion over decisions that affect a player's standing in the tournament; however, other members of the tournament may forward any information to staff members that in any way represents uncalled for behavior towards other users or staff in this tournament.
 Staff members will attempt to escalate serious situations beyond the scope of this event if need be, so be respectful
 - Minor instances will receive warnings, and continued instances will result in forceful removal from the tournament.

-#### Warm-up Songs
+#### Warm-up songs

 Each player in the match will be allowed one (1) warm-up song to be played, making for two (2) warm-ups in total between both players, although a player may also skip their warm-up upon notification to the referee.
 All warm-up songs must be osu!mania 4K or 7K specific notecharts, depending on the division, and must be no longer than 3 minutes.